\'Etale d\'evissage, descent and pushouts of stacks

 be a cartesian diagram of algebraic stacks such that $\map{j}{U}{X}$ is an open immersion and such that $\map{f}{X'}{X}$ is an \etale{} neighborhood of $X\setminus U$.
-Then $X$ is the push-out of $f|_U$ and $j'$ in the category of algebraic stacks, that is, the cartesian square is also co-cartesian. \end{theoremalpha}
+Then $X$ is the pushout of $f|_U$ and $j'$ in the category of algebraic stacks, that is, the cartesian square is also co-cartesian. \end{theoremalpha}

-\begin{theoremalpha}[Existence of push-outs] Let $X'$ be an algebraic stack, let $\map{j'}{U'}{X'}$ be an open immersion and let $\map{f_U}{U'}{U}$ be an \etale{} morphism.
-Then the push-out $X$ of $j'$ and $f_U$ exists in the category of algebraic stacks.
+\begin{theoremalpha}[Existence of pushouts] Let $X'$ be an algebraic stack, let $\map{j'}{U'}{X'}$ be an open immersion and let $\map{f_U}{U'}{U}$ be an \etale{} morphism.
+Then the pushout $X$ of $j'$ and $f_U$ exists in the category of algebraic stacks.
 The resulting co-cartesian diagram

 is also cartesian, $j$ is an open immersion and $f$ is an \etale{} neighborhood of $X\setminus U$.
-Furthermore, \begin{enumerate} \item The formation of the push-out commutes with arbitrary base change. \item If $f_U$ is representable, then so is $f$. \item If $j'$ is quasi-compact then so is $j$.
+Furthermore, \begin{enumerate} \item The formation of the pushout commutes with arbitrary base change. \item If $f_U$ is representable, then so is $f$. \item If $j'$ is quasi-compact then so is $j$.
 If in addition $X'$ and $U$ are quasi-separated then so is $X$. \item If $f_U$ is \emph{representable} and $X'$ and $U$ have separated diagonals, then the diagonal of $X$ is separated. \item If $X'$ and $U$ are algebraic spaces, then so is $X$. \end{enumerate} (also see Proposition~\pref{P:etnbhd-properties} for further properties) \end{theoremalpha}

-For the applications in mind, e.g., the devissage method, it is useful to have Theorem~\tref{T:EXIST-PUSHOUTS} for \etale{} morphisms $f_U$ which are not representable and in this case $X$ need not have separated diagonal, cf.\ Examples~\pref{E:bad-etnbhds}.
+For the applications in mind, e.g., the \devissage{} method, it is useful to have Theorem~\tref{T:EXIST-PUSHOUTS} for \etale{} morphisms $f_U$ that are not representable and in this case $X$ need not have separated diagonal, cf.\ Examples~\pref{E:bad-etnbhds}.
 It is thus natural to treat algebraic stacks with non-separated diagonals.
 On the other hand, the queasy reader is encouraged to assume that all algebraic stacks are at least quasi-separated, i.e., have quasi-compact and quasi-separated diagonals.

-We will now state the \etale{} devissage theorem.
+We will now state the \etale{} \devissage{} theorem.
 Let $S$ be an algebraic stack.
 We let $\Stack_{\fp,\metale/S}$ denote the $2$-category of \etale{} and finitely presented morphisms $X\to S$ and let $\Stack_{\repr,\sep,\fp,\metale/S}$ denote the subcategory of morphisms that are representable and separated.
 The second category is equivalent to a $1$-category.